 Marian Ives is a metalsmith whose creations range from ornaments to weathervanes.

-Alice Parker is our resident composer, known around the world for her music.
+The late Alice Parker was our resident composer, known around the world for her music.

 Beth Thwing is the author of the children’s book Amazing Emus.